Prodigy offers various in-game aids such as virtual manipulatives, hints, and text-to-speech to assist children with their work.

 - Fraction Strips

-Using Prodigy's virtual manipulatives, teachers can work through concepts with students and the fact that they are online means that students will continue to have access to those tools at home!
+Using Prodigy's virtual manipulatives, teachers can work through concepts with students, and students will continue to have access to those tools at home!

-If you or one of your students/children are having a hard time answering a question or just need a bit of a reminder of the process for solving, our hints can help!
+If students are having a hard time answering a question, or just need a reminder of the process for solving, our hints can help!

 Embedded within each question in Prodigy is a hint.
 Hints are available within the question menu and can be accessed by selecting the lightbulb icon on the left side of the screen.

-Once you're done reviewing the hint, select the button once more or select "Close Hint" on the bottom right to return to the question.
+Once the hint has been reviewed, selecting the button once more or "Close Hint" on the bottom right, students will return to the question.

-Some of our newer hints now appear us pop-up bubbles in the question itself!
+Some of our newer hints now appear as pop-up bubbles in the question itself!
 They look like this:

-We understand that many of our users are early readers.
-That is why Prodigy has provided the Text-to-Speech feature for each question your student or child encounters in the game.
+Prodigy has provided a Text-to-Speech feature for each question students encounter in the game.